pitt-miskov-zivanov-lab/ACCORDION/README.md

 ## Online Web-based Usage
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pitt-miskov-zivanov-lab/ACCORDION/HEAD)

-Run the demonstrated example (read the comments in each cell and uncomment some to choose your case study); or alternatively upload user-customized input files (see [I/O](#IO)) to the _input/_ directory on File Browser Tab (upper left corner) of Binder.
+Run the demonstrated example (read the comments in each cell and uncomment some to choose your case study); or alternatively upload user-customized input files (see [I/O and Parameters](#IO-and-Parameters)) to the _input/_ directory on File Browser Tab (upper left corner) of Binder.

 #### This interactive jupyter notebook walks you though all of the code and functions to: